All structures composed by T. Shimojima in semantic correspondence with GPT-5.

 Teaching in the age of LLMs

-Not in prompt engineering as a skill.
+Not prompt engineering as a skill.

-But in epistemic design
+But epistemic design as a practice.

-learns to structure their mind.
+learns to structure their awareness.

-A teacher who becomes a prompt
+A teacher who understands prompting

 The classroom, then,

-is not a space for answers.
+is not a space for information transfer.

-It is a space for syntax.
+It is a laboratory for architecture.

 Final Chapter: Prompt as a Mirror of Thought

-The prompt you write is not neutral.
+The prompts you write are not neutral.

-It reflects how you think.
+They reflect how you think.

-How you define.
+How you interpret.

-How you frame.
+How you structure the world.

 To prompt well is to think clearly.

-To prompt deeply is to reveal what is hidden.
+To prompt deeply is to perceive differently.

 To prompt structurally is to correspond with intelligence.